 Collaborative Writing: A Guide to Maximizing Your Writing Team’s Productivity

-Collaborative writing refers to a process where two or more people work together to draft text-based content.
+Collaborative editing refers to a process where two or more people work together to draft and edit text-based content.
 The process typically involves steps such as brainstorming ideas, writing the draft, editing the piece, etc.

 Authors can write collaboratively to produce different formats of content such as books, research papers, online blogs, etc.

-The biggest advantage of collaborative writing is that it makes your WordPress content production team efficient by enabling them to:
+The biggest advantage of collaborative editing is that it makes your WordPress content production team efficient by enabling them to:

 • Generate better ideas by bringing different perspectives together